simonwep/ocular/docs/pages/deploy.md

 You can now log in with the specified user.

 ## Updating to a new version

+> [!TIP]
+> If you're using the `v2` tag, make sure to check for new versions regularly as it always points to the latest `v2.x.x` release.

 Since ocular is contained within a single image, updating is fairly straightforward.
 To update ocular to a new version, simply pull the new image and restart the container if you're using docker compose: